E Glass Fibre

 Fabrics

 E-glass fibre fabrics are manufactured with E-glass filaments with a diameter ranging from 6 to 9 µm to prevent the possible risks of build-up in the respiratory system and skin irritation.
 These products can withstand operating temperatures up to 550 °C and peak temperatures up to 700 °C. In the industry, these fabrics are used for the manufacture of gaskets, compensators, thermal reflectors or protective clothing.
+Our glass fibre fabrics are available untreated or with a vermiculite, silicone or aluminised coating.

 Physical variables included in this documentation are provided by way of indication only and do not, under any circumstances, constitute a contractual undertaking.
 Please contact our technical service if you require any additional information.